CloudM-Migrate/documentation/Endpoint-Configuration-Guides/Microsoft365Tenant.md

 ### Account Used

-In M365 the Global Admin account is needed to grant CloudM Migrate access to the data in scope for migration.
+In Mircosoft 365 the Global Admin account is needed to grant CloudM Migrate access to the data in scope for migration.
 Once the Global Admin account is used to create the Azure AD application it can be removed from CloudM Migrate.

-### M365 Tenant ID
+### Microsoft 365 Tenant ID

 When you specify the domain CloudM Migrate can auto populate the Tenant ID.
 If it doesn't auto populate the Tenant ID can be found in the <a href="https://learn.microsoft.com/en-us/onedrive/find-your-office-365-tenant-id">Tenant Properties</a>.